24th federal electoral district of Mexico City

 The 24th federal electoral district of Mexico City (Distrito electoral federal 24 de la Ciudad de México; previously "of the Federal District") is a defunct federal electoral district of Mexico.
 It was in existence from 1961 to 2022.

 During that time, it returned one deputy to the Chamber of Deputies for each three-year legislative session by means of the first-past-the-post system, electing its first in the 1961 mid-term election and its last in the 2021 mid-terms.
 From 1979 onwards, votes cast in the district also counted towards the calculation of proportional representation ("plurinominal") deputies elected from the country's electoral regions.

-The 23rd and 24th districts were abolished by the National Electoral Institute (INE) in its 2023 redistricting process because the capital's population no longer warranted that number of seats in Congress.
+The 23rd and 24th districts were abolished by the National Electoral Institute (INE) in its 2023 redistricting process because, according to the results of the 2020 census, the capital's population no longer warranted that number of seats in Congress.